dducws/puzzles/platforms/USACO/Bronze/Complete Search with Recursion/README.md

+Recursion can actually be broken down into three steps:
+1. The base step (stops recursion)
+2. The Minimization step (creates the smallest possible instance of a problem.
+Example: 500 element array turned into 1 or 2 element array)
+3. The Solution step (This handles the solution for the 1 or 2 element array rather then the 500 elements)

+Once the function arrives at the Solution step, the array has already been broken down to its smallest possible version.
+It then solves the smallest problem and works its way up solving and handling the rest of the array.

 # Resources
 - Thinking Like a Programmer: An Introduction to Creative Problem Solving [(Chapter 6)][1]
 - Recursion (Think Like a Programmer) [(Youtube)][2]